The Overlook Murder: A Wintergreen Mystery

 Setting – Virginia

-If you love beautiful mountain settings, a charming cast, and intriguing plot twists, you’re going to love this new series!
+If you love beautiful mountain settings, a charming cast, and intriguing plot twists, you’re going to love the Wintergreen Mystery Series!

 Your Escape Into A Good Book Travel Agent

 About Patrick Kelly